weygoldt/labstarter/4_data.md

 - **`intermediate/`**:
   - Place derived data here.
 This additional layer might not be useful for some projects.
-  - For example, intermediate data could be position tracks of animals if your raw data are videos or spectrograms if your raw data are audio files.
+  - For example, intermediate data could be position tracks of animals if your raw data are videos, or spectrograms if your raw data are audio files.

 So you now analyzed the extracted data and want to create summary figures.
 Because you don't want to run your analysis each time you try to plot a figure,